ZakirG/generative-daw/README.md

 GenerativeDAW is a digital audio workstation webapp that provides generative composition tools informed by music theory.

 Built with Flask, Angular 8, and Python 3.
 Tested with Jasmine.
+This project is in pre-release.

 ## Overview